Frequently asked questions

 To test your system for leaks:

-It is important to note that using propane whilst driving is regulated country by country.
-Please consult with your RV manufacturer, a certified professional and the appropriate regulation before using gas whilst driving.
-GasStop can be used on your gas system whilst driving.
-Furthermore, GasStop can be installed alongside a crash sensor valve.
-A GasStop will offer protection against hose rupture/major leaks, a crash sensor valve will protect against collision.
-The two safety devices fulfil separate yet important functions.
+It is important to note that using propane whilst driving is regulated by country and by state.
+Please consult with your RV manufacturer, a certified professional and the appropriate regulation before using gas while driving.
+GasStop can be used on your gas system while driving, but it is not recommended to use propane while driving.
+If installed correctly, a GasStop will offer protection against a sudden and catastrophic leak (for a detailed breakdown of the limitations of the shut-off function refer to: https://gasstopusa.com/about-the-gasstop/frequently-asked-questions/#q_1770_28 )

 Yes, GasStop can be used on regulators rated up to 20″ W.C.